-Prior to joining Newmark, Tamar was the Director of Workplace Strategy for Perkins Eastman, responsible for overseeing all aspects of pre- and post-design analysis and strategy development.
-Previously, Tamar served as senior workplace strategist and interior designer for HLW International.
+Prior to joining Newmark, Moy was the Director of Workplace Strategy for Perkins Eastman, responsible for overseeing all aspects of pre- and post-design analysis and strategy development.
+Previously, Moy served as senior workplace strategist and interior designer for HLW International.
 For nearly ten years before that, she was a workplace consultant and interior designer at Gensler.

 Areas of Specialty

 - Workplace Strategy

 - Best Practices & Trends